-Under the Health Regulations, a physician must prescribe medicines and biologics using the INNs and may choose to indicate the preferred distinctive name.
+Under the Health Regulations, a physician must prescribe medicines and biologics using their INNs and may choose to indicate the preferred distinctive name.
 Thus, patients may receive from the pharmacist any product with the same active ingredient.

-At present, a proposal to amend the Health Law to prevent automatic switching from biologic innovators to biosimilars as a result of potential health issues is pending.
+A review of possible mechanisms to prevent automatic switching from biologic innovators to biosimilars in view of potential health issues is pending.